 This procedure can provide a better quality of life, freeing women from the considerable physical and practical difficulties caused by overly large breasts.
-Women who have had successful breast reduction surgery frequently report that their self confidence and feeling of well being is boosted beyond all expectations following surgery.
+Women who have had successful breast reduction surgery frequently report that their self-confidence and feeling of wellbeing is boosted beyond all expectations following surgery.

 This advanced corrective procedure needs to be performed by a Consultant Plastic Surgeon who is fully qualified and well experienced.
 However, it is important to note that no matter how high the surgical standards, this procedure cannot be performed without the introduction of visible surgical scars on the operated area.

-How is a breast reduction procedure performed and what is the recovery period like?
+How is a breast reduction procedure performed?

 A basic breast reduction procedure involves the surgical reduction of breast tissue and the restoration of contour through a series of carefully planned and measured excisions.
-Patients are fully anaesthetised throughout the procedure, which can take an average of 2 hours to perform.
+Patients are fully anaesthetised throughout the procedure which can take an average of 2 hours to perform.

-Techniques for breast reduction vary slightly between surgeons and according to the individual needs of each patient.
+Techniques for private breast reduction vary slightly between surgeons and according to the individual needs of each patient.
 The most common incision methods leave a scar that extends around the darker tissue surrounding the nipple (areola) and extends down the midline of the lower segment of the breast and then follows the natural crease line beneath the breast.

-Patients often express that they experience a surprising lack of post-operative pain, however, analgesic tablets (pain killers) are provided for any discomfort experienced.
+Patients often express that they experience a surprising lack of post-operative pain; however, analgesic tablets (pain killers) are provided for any discomfort experienced.

-The return of nipple sensitivity following surgery is entirely variable from one patient to patient.
+The return of nipple sensitivity following surgery is entirely variable from patient to patient.
 Nipple sensation may be reduced whilst surgical wounds heal, although occasionally patients will permanently lose some or all of the feeling in one or both nipples.
 Breast feeding capability after reduction surgery may be decreased.